Large-scale nonconvex optimization: randomization, gap estimation, and numerical resolution: Introduction

 \paragraph{Related works and methods}

 Let us return to the general problem \eqref{pb:aggre}.
-Classical Lagrangian relaxation (Chapter XII of \cite{JBHU}) methods can be relevant here because the dual problem is separable, thanks to the aggregative form of $G$.
+Classical Lagrangian relaxation (Chapter XII of \cite{JBHU}) methods can be relevant here because the dual problem is separable in the sense below, thanks to the aggregative form of $G$.
 To see this, let us reformulate \eqref{pb:aggre} as: $\inf_{(x,v) \in \mathcal{X} \times \mathcal{E}} f(v)$, subject to the constraint that $v= G(x)$.
 Its dual problem is: